department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/cms-team-and-sitewide-crew-member-onboarding.md

    - [Collaboration Cycle](https://depo-platform-documentation.scrollhelp.site/collaboration-cycle/collaboration-cycle-kickoff)
    - [Research Overview](https://depo-platform-documentation.scrollhelp.site/research-design/research-overview)
    - [VA Design System](https://design.va.gov/)
-- [ ] Install tools and request access if not already provided
+- [ ] Install tools and request access from your DM, if not already provided
    - [ ] Sketch (for designers on Public Websites or Facilities)
    - [ ] [Mural](https://app.mural.co/t/departmentofveteransaffairs9999) - when you have been assigned your VA email address, ask your DM to add you to Team folders in Mural.
 Without a VA email, other users can share the Visitor link to Murals so you can view them meantime.
    - [ ] Figma (for designers on Sitewide CMS)